Jerry Falwell Jr.: 2007–2020: Liberty University

-On August 7, 2020, Liberty University announced that Falwell would be taking an indefinite leave of absence from his positions following controversy around a photo he had posted on social media, which showed him with his pants unzipped and his arm around the waist of a woman whose shorts were similarly unzipped.
+On August 7, 2020, Falwell took an indefinite leave of absence from his positions at Liberty University following controversy around a photo he had posted on social media, which showed him with his pants unzipped and his arm around the waist of a woman whose shorts were similarly unzipped.
+The photo was taken at a theme party where they dressed as characters from the raunchy Canadian television sitcom Trailer Park Boys.
 On August 23, Falwell made a public statement that his wife had had an affair and that they had been targets of blackmail.
 The next day Reuters published a story in which the man with whom Falwell's wife had an affair claimed that Falwell regularly watched him engaging in sexual activities with Falwell's wife.
-Later in the day, on August 24, it was reported that Falwell had agreed to resign from Liberty University.
+Later in the day, on August 24, Falwell agreed to resign from Liberty University.
 Falwell immediately denied this, while the university claimed that negotiations were ongoing.
 On August 25, both Falwell and Liberty University confirmed that he had resigned.
-Because he is leaving his position without a formal accusation or admission of wrongdoing, Falwell will receive a $10.5 million severance package.
+Because he left his position without a formal accusation or admission of wrongdoing, Falwell was reportedly entitled to a $10.5 million severance package.

 After his departure, Liberty opened an investigation into his past personal entanglement in the school's finances and real estate.
 Transactions that personally benefit an individual could jeopardize Liberty's tax-exempt status.
 In October 2020, Falwell sued Liberty University for damaging his reputation, but in December 2020 dropped the lawsuit.

 On April 15, 2021, Liberty University sued Falwell for $40 million in damages for breach of contract and violation of fiduciary duty.
 In November 2021, Falwell revived his defamation lawsuit against Liberty University.
+Falwell has also sued the University in an attempt to receive $8.5 million in retirement funds, claiming that he met every requirement agreed upon in the Supplemental Executive Retirement Plan to receive payment.
+He would go on to sue the school again for the alleged exploitation of the trademark and image of his father, Jerry Falwell Sr., without consulting the Falwell family or "authorization of the Dr. Jerry L. Falwell Family Trust."